Ultrafast selective mid-infrared sublattice manipulation in the ferrimagnet $FeCr_2S_4$: MOKE Ellipticity

 \section{MOKE Ellipticity}

-In Fig. \ref{sfig1}, we report examples of MOKE ellipticity curves collected at equilibrium on FeCr\textsubscript{2}S\textsubscript{4}.
+In Fig. \ref{sfig8}, we report examples of MOKE ellipticity curves collected at equilibrium on FeCr\textsubscript{2}S\textsubscript{4}.
 For both 0.30 and 3.10 eV probe photon energies, the ellipticity values approach a zero-crossing, due to the energy dependence of the magneto-optical coefficients \cite{Ohgushi2005}.
-Regarding this, ununiformities in the sample can affect the shape of the energy dispersion of the coefficients leading to changes in the equilibrium ellipticity values by moving along the sample \cite{Klug2021}.
-Although we tried to reduce any movement as much as possible, the refilling of the cooling N\textsubscript{2} liquid and the necessity to ensure the spatial overlap between the pump and probe beams in the different wavelength configurations are operations which slightly modify the beam arrival at the sample.
+In this regard, non-uniformities in the sample can affect the shape of the energy dispersion of the coefficients leading to changes in the equilibrium ellipticity values by moving along the sample \cite{Klug2021}.
+Although we tried to avoid any movement as much as possible, refilling the cooling N\textsubscript{2} liquid and the necessity to ensure the spatial overlap between the pump and probe beams in the different wavelength configurations are operations which slightly modify the arrival of the beam at the sample.
 Therefore, we always refer the out-of-equilibrium changes to the equilibrium hysteresis acquired for each configuration.

-In Figs. \ref{sfig2}, \ref{sfig3} and \ref{sfig4}, we present the time-resolved ellipticity MOKE dynamics in three different time ranges at the highest fluences employed for each photon energy configuration for the rotation dynamics.
-We also collected at different time delays `pumped' hysteresis curves (Figs. \ref{sfig5} and \ref{sfig6}) showing the curves before and after the pump arrival, comparing each of the employed wavelength configurations.
+In Figs. \ref{sfig9}, \ref{sfig10} and \ref{sfig11}, we present the time-resolved ellipticity MOKE dynamics in three different time ranges at the highest fluences employed for each photon energy configuration for the rotation dynamics.
+As shown in Fig. \ref{sfig9}(a), we observe once again a slower dynamics for the resonant 0.30 eV pumping compared to the non-resonant 1.55 eV and 3.10 eV, excluding a non-magnetic response causing differences in the dynamics between rotation and ellipticity signals \cite{Koopmans2003, Checkhov2021}.
+The spike in the response near time-zero in Fig. \ref{sfig9}(b) is likely connected to the previously discussed coherent artifacts in the degenerate configuration.
+We also collected at different time delays `pumped' hysteresis curves (Figs. \ref{sfig12} and \ref{sfig13}) showing the curves before and after the pump arrival, comparing each of the employed wavelength configurations.

-Given that we are close to the zero-crossings of the magneto-optical coefficients, the relative out-of-equilibrium changes can be quite large as it can be seen from the time traces.
+Given that we are close to the zero-crossings of the magneto-optical coefficients, the relative out-of-equilibrium changes can be quite large, as it can be seen from the time traces.
 Nevertheless, the observed dynamics share some features with the corresponding rotation traces in Figs. 2 and 3.